SpencerCDixon/Chart-JS/README.md

 bower install Chart.js --save
 ```

+### Adding directive

-2. Once you have the chart.js or chart.min.js file you want to move it to your
+Once you have the chart.js or chart.min.js file you want to move it to your
 `vendor/assets/javascripts` directory.
 In order for the Rails Asset Pipeline to
 include your JS file we need to add a line to application.js: